What’s the best way to get plastic out of the ocean?

-On board a ship that just arrived in the British Columbia town of Victoria northwest of Seattle, instead of a haul of fish, there’s more than 46,000 pounds of plastic trash, following another 17,000 pounds that arrived six weeks ago.
-It’s an infinitesimally tiny amount compared to the problem—roughly 11 million metric tons (or more than 24 billion pounds) of plastic ends up in the ocean every year—but it’s a proof of concept for the nonprofit the Ocean Cleanup, which just finished the latest trial of its technology.
+On board a ship that just arrived in the British Columbia town of Victoria, northwest of Seattle, instead of a haul of fish, there’s more than 46,000 pounds of plastic trash, following another 17,000 pounds that arrived six weeks ago.
+It’s an infinitesimally tiny amount compared to the problem—roughly 11 million metric tons (or more than 24 billion pounds) of plastic end up in the ocean every year—but it’s a proof of concept for The Ocean Cleanup, the nonprofit that just finished the latest trial of its technology.

-“We’re attacking the plastic problem on two fronts,” says Henk van Dalen, the ocean director at the Netherlands-based organization.
+“We’re attacking the plastic problem on two fronts,” says Henk van Dalen, ocean director at the Netherlands-based organization.
 “One of them is closing the tap by making sure that plastic doesn’t go into the ocean [from rivers].
 The other part of it is cleaning up the legacy of plastic which is already in the ocean.”

 The nonprofit has spent years developing ways to fish plastic from the ocean’s surface.
-Founder Boyan Slat conceived of the idea of building a system that could passively collect plastic using ocean currents as a high school student a decade ago, and after an explosively viral TED talk about the concept in 2012, was able to get the funding to begin building the technology.
+Founder Boyan Slat came up with the idea of building a system that could passively collect plastic using ocean currents as a high school student a decade ago—and after an explosively viral TED talk about the concept in 2012, was able to get the funding to begin building the technology.
 By 2019, after challenges with earlier prototypes, the team finally found a design that worked.
 But they continued making changes, realizing that the system needed to collect plastic at a larger scale.
 The latest version, called System 002, uses two ships that slowly pull a net through the water, instead of passively floating with the waves, which is how earlier designs operated.

 “That means you then are not solely dependent on all the environmental conditions, but you can actually propel the system forward a slight bit faster, so you can capture plastic more effectively,” van Dalen says.
 The boats pulling the system can also travel to areas with the highest density of trash, and the design also makes it possible to cover a larger area.
 In the latest test, the boats were 500 meters apart.
 The team plans to triple that distance in the next iteration.
 Otherwise, van Dalen says, it would be necessary to have a very large number of these systems in operation.
-If the the next design works as intended, the engineers believe that 10 of the systems could clean up the Great Pacific Garbage Patch.
+If the next design works as intended, the engineers believe that 10 of the systems could clean up the Great Pacific Garbage Patch.

 It’s a relatively simple design, to the point that one critic argued that the nonprofit has spent millions of dollars to invent trawl fishing.
 But trawl fishing also poses environmental challenges, since a net that’s being swept through the ocean can catch marine animals along with plastic.
 The Ocean Cleanup has been studying the impact on marine life, and had third-party biologists and zoologists on hand to assess any marine life that were caught and return any live animals to the water.
 The organization says that the bycatch—the extra marine life it caught beyond the plastic—was “minimal.”